Welcome! We are here to help your arrival to the United States and to Rensselaer Polytechnic Institute.

 RPI Shuttle Service

 - Rensselaer has a shuttle service that is free for RPI students to use and provides safe transportation around the campus grounds and to downtown Troy.

 - To find more information about the shuttle, including hours of operation, break schedules, and the schedule, please go here: https://info.rpi.edu/rensselaer-shuttle

 - You are able to apply for a New York State License, Permit or Non-Driver ID through the New York State Department of Motor Vehicles (NYS DMV).

 - However, for students who are attending RPI for the first time or have been issued an Initial or Transfer Pending I-20, you must wait until 10 days after ISSS has completed your SEVIS registration, which is required reporting to the federal government that you have arrived and checked in with ISSS.
-This process will be completed within the first 30 days after the semester begins and you will get an email from ISSS when it is done.
-You should not go to the DMV before ISSS tells you because you will be turned away.
+This process will be completed within the first 30 days after the semester begins.
+You should not go to the DMV before your SEVIS registration is completed because you will be turned away.